kyleneideck/BackgroundMusic/README.md

 # Build and install

-If you need the latest version of **Background Music**, you can download from the source on github using the following options.
-Building should take less than a minute.
+If you need the latest version of **Background Music**, you can download from the source on GitHub using the following options.
+The building should take less than a minute.
 You need [Xcode](https://developer.apple.com/xcode/download/) version
 8 or higher.

 ### Option 1